-Associate Professor Patric Andersson is a researcher in the area of economic psychology at the Economic Research Institute.
-His research interests concern decision-making, expert judgment, forecasting, mood, sports judgments as well as behavioral accounting, economics and finance.
+Associate Professor Patric Andersson is a researcher in the area of economic psychology.
+His research interests concern, among other things, judgment decision-making, expert judgment, forecasting, mood, sports economics, nudging, as well as behavioral accounting, behavioral economics and behavioral finance.
 He has received several research grants and awards.
-Affiliated with Department of Marketing and Strategy, Dr. Andersson teaches a course in Financial psychology blending findings from psychology and behavioral finance.
-In addition, he has tutored several master theses.

-Andersson, Ayton, & Schmidt.
-(2008).
-Myths and facts about football: The economics and psychology of the world’s greatest sport.
+Andersson, P., Ayton, P., & Schmidt, C. (2008).
+The economics and psychology of football.
+Myths and facts about the world’s greatest sport.
 Cambridge Scholar Publishing.

-Andersson & Rakow.
-(2007).
+Andersson, P., & Rakow, T. (2007).
 Now you see it now you don’t: The effectiveness of the recognition heuristic for selecting stocks.
-Judgment and Decision Making 2, 29-39
+Judgment and Decision Making 2, 29-39.

 Andersson, P., Edman, J., & Ekman, M. (2005).
 Predicting the World Cup 2002: Performance and confidence of experts and non-experts.
 International Journal of Forecasting 21, 565-576.